Avalanche knock off Stars, force Game 7 in semifinal series | Sports-Games

 Avalanche knock off Stars, force Game 7 in semifinal series

-Mikko Rantenan and Nathan MacKinnon each collected one goal and one assist and the Colorado Avalanche overcame a couple more injuries to beat the Dallas Stars 4-1 Wednesday night and force Game 7 in their Stanley Cup playoff series.
-Colorado goaltender Michael Hutchinson - their third stringer - rebounded from surrendering a dud of a goal to make 27 saves in the victory that set the stage for Friday's game to decide the Western Conference semifinal.
+Mikko Rantanen and Nathan MacKinnon each collected one goal and one assist and the Colorado Avalanche overcame a couple more injuries to beat the Dallas Stars 4-1 Wednesday night and force Game 7 in their Stanley Cup playoff series.
+Colorado goaltender Michael Hutchinson -- their third stringer -- rebounded from surrendering a dud of a goal to make 27 saves in the victory that set the stage for Friday's game to decide the Western Conference semifinal.
 Colorado trailed the series 3-1.

 The Avalanche had added issues to overcome.
 Captain Gabriel Landeskog left late in the second period after his leg appeared to be cut by the skate of teammate Cale Makar.
 Landeskog returned midway through the third period but took only one shift, lasting 16 seconds.
 Also, Conor Timmins was hurt early in the second period and didn't return.